An Office in the Division of Mission and Ministry

 How was the Montserrat Coalition formed?

-In 2008, with the help of Intersections, Marina Pastrana began gathering faculty and administrators to discuss the difficulties and struggles of students at the highest level of financial aid on campus.
-In the 2008- 2009 academic year, financial aid representatives identified the highest financial need population at Boston College; these students would become Montserrat Students.
-With the help of the Student Programs Office in Student Affairs and the Financial Aid Office, we began to provide free entrance to a limited amount of social events on campus.
+In 2008, with the help of Intersections, Marina Pastrana began gathering faculty and administrators to discuss the difficulties and struggles of students at the highest level of financial need on campus.
+In the 2008- 2009 academic year, financial aid representatives identified the highest financial need population at Boston College; these students became Montserrat Students.
+With the help of the Student Programs Office and the Office of Financial Aid, both housed in Student Services, we began providing free entrance to a limited number of social events on campus.
 In 2009-2010, the name Montserrat Coalition was selected and active outreach was initiated to Montserrat students.
 In 2010-2011, the Montserrat Coalition was officially institutionalized and Marina Pastrana was hired as the Program Administrator.
 In its first official year, Montserrat reached out to 1,300 students, distributing over 800 free tickets to dances, concerts, movie premiers, cultural events, and theater productions.
-Additionally, students have been assisted by Coalition members for EMT courses, retreats, service programs, independent study, and international research.
+Additionally, Coalition members have assisted students with funding for EMT courses, retreats, service programs, independent study, and international research.
 The Montserrat Coalition continues to grow and work to build a more just and welcoming community for students of all economic backgrounds at Boston College.

 How are students selected?